PointCloudLibrary/pcl/doc/tutorials/content/pairwise_incremental_registration.rst

 Let's see how are our functions organized.

-The main function checks the user input, loads the data in a vector and starts the pair-registration process..
+| The main function checks the user input, loads the data in a vector and starts the pair-registration process..
+| After a transform is found for a pair, the pair is transformed into the first cloud's frame, and the global transformation is updated.

 .. literalinclude:: sources/pairwise_incremental_registration/pairwise-incremental-registration.cpp
    :language: cpp
-   :lines: 317-357
+   :lines: 326-374

 | Loading data is pretty straightforward.
 We iterate other the program's arguments.
 | For each argument, we check if it links to a pcd file.
 If so, we create a PCD object that is added to the vector of clouds.